SuperPauly/JSON-RAG-AST-Generator/readme.md

 ## Overview

 The **JSON RAG AST Generator** is a Python-based tool for working with Abstract Syntax Trees (ASTs).
 It provides functionality to extract AST definitions from Python files and rebuild Python source code from these definitions.
-This project is useful for analyzing, transforming, and reconstructing Python code programmatically.
+This project was designed for my RAG Python code experiments it's also useful for analyzing, transforming, and reconstructing Python code programmatically.

 ---